Without access to food, people simply cannot thrive.

 TAKE ACTION

-Your voice can help senators vote to end the SNAP ban!
-LB319, introduced by Senator Victor Rountree in the 2025 legislative session, would end Nebraska’s lifetime SNAP ban for good.
-This would promote successful reentry, reduce overcrowding in our prisons by reducing recidivism, help prevent child and adult hunger, and reduce state costs.
+We know ending the SNAP ban would promote successful reentry, reduce overcrowding in our prisons by reducing recidivism, help prevent child and adult hunger, and reduce state costs.
+Through federal or state action, now is the time to push our elected officials to end the SNAP ban!